priyanshsingh11/priyanshsingh11/README.md

 ## 🔹 What I Focus On

 - Building ML/DL models for **classification, prediction & computer vision**
+- Developing **Generative AI applications** using LLMs and transformers
 - Turning raw data into **actionable insights** using analytics & BI
-- Developing **FastAPI backends** that integrate machine learning models
+- Developing **FastAPI backends** that integrate ML & GenAI models
 - Writing **clean, maintainable, and production-ready code**
 - Designing **end-to-end pipelines** from data to deployment